wweiss/aws-serverless-etsy-shop-event-source/README.md

 ## Other Parameters

-In addition to the Etsy API key parameter, the app also requires the following additional parameters:
+In addition to the Etsy API key parameter, the app also requires some of the following parameters:

 1.  **ShopId** (required) - This is the Etsy specific ShopId used to identify the shop who's active listings are to be polled.

 2.  **ListingProcessorFunctionName** (required) - This is the name (not ARN) of the lambda function that will process listings gathered by the app.

-3.  **DecryptionKeyName** (required if providing encrypted the Etsy API Key) - This is the KMS key name of the key used to encrypt the Etsy API key parameter.
+3.  **DecryptionKeyName** (required if encrypting the Etsy API Key) - This is the KMS key name of the key used to encrypt the Etsy API key parameter.
 Note, this must be just the key name (UUID that comes after key/ in the key ARN), not the full key ARN.
 It's assumed the key was created in the same account and region as the app deployment.

 4.  **PollingFrequencyInMinutes** (optional) - The frequency at which the lambda will poll the Etsy API (in minutes).
 Default: 5.